linkcd/blog-hexo/source/_posts/How-to-secretless-access-Azure-and-AWS-resources-with-Azure-managed-identity-and-AWS-IAM.md

 ---
-title: How to secretless access Azure and AWS resources with Azure managed identity and AWS IAM
+title: Implementing Secret-less Access to Azure and AWS with Azure Managed Identities and AWS IAM
 date: 2024-09-18 14:49:21
 tags:
 - Security